0xZ0F/Z0FCourse_PenetrationTesting/README.md

 * Knowledge about Network+ content - You don't need the certification, just the knowledge.
 * Knowledge about Security+ content - You don't need the certification, just the knowledge.
 * Using Linux
-To learn A+, Network+, and Security+, I recommend [Professor Messer on YouTube](https://www.youtube.com/user/professormesser).
+<br />To learn A+, Network+, and Security+, I recommend [Professor Messer on YouTube](https://www.youtube.com/user/professormesser).
 Go to his channel and look for the courses in his playlists.
 A direct link to the playlists are provided below, however, they may not be the latest versions.
 A+ Course:
 https://www.youtube.com/watch?v=OS9MJjNK6gA&list=PLG49S3nxzAnlGHY8ObL8DiyP3AIu9vd3K